WASdev/ci.docker/README.md

 RUN configure.sh
 ```

-This will result in a Docker image that has your application and configuration pre-loaded, which means you can spawn new fully-configured containers at any time.
+This will result in a container image that has your application and configuration pre-loaded, which means you can spawn new fully-configured containers at any time.

 ## Optional Enterprise Functionality